MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/admin/accessibility.md

 ### Liquid Templates and Content Snippets

-When custom html and liquid content are added to the portal, accessibility must be taken into consideration.
-The person making the changes to the liquid template and content snippets is responsible for ensuring the content they add is accessible.
+When custom html and [Liquid](../liquid/liquid-overview.md) content are added to the portal, accessibility must be taken into consideration.
+The person making the changes to the Liquid templates and [content snippets](../configure/customize-content-snippets.md) is responsible for ensuring the content they add is accessible.
 It's important to make sure the customizations adhere to the required policies, whether it be [WCAG 2.1](#wcag-21), [US Section 508](#us-section-508), and/or [ETSI EN 301 549](#en-301-549).

 The [WCAG 2.1 Quick Reference](https://www.w3.org/WAI/WCAG21/quickref/) provides a list of the WCAG requirements, with links to the full descriptions.